These regulations are published under the authority of World Sailing.

-D.1 WC : Weight of the crew
+D.1 WC : Reference weight of the crew

-The weight per crew member (WCM) is assumed to vary according to the length of the boat and the number of crew in accordance with the following formula:
+where the weight per crew member (WCM) is assumed to vary according to the length of the boat and the number of crew in accordance with the following formula:

 - WCM = 70kg + Rated Length (L) in excess of 5m x 10 capped at 80kg (double handed)